SIGNIFICANT ACCOUNTING POLICIES FOR THE YEAR ENDED MARCH 31,2025

 Pass through Certificates (other than priority sector)

-On Yield to Maturity basis. with
+On Yield to Maturity basis with appropriate Credit spread mark-up.

 d